HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       : opCode          : r         :        : 26 - 31      : S : ofs                                 :  indexed, byte
       :-----------------:-----------------------------------------------------------------------------:
 ```
 There is one **immediate operand mode**, which supports a signed 14-bit value.
 Depending on the sign, the value is sign or zero extended.The **register modes** specify no, one or two registers.
 Registers not used in a given mode are interpreted as a zero value.
 For example, an instruction SUB with operand mode 5 will subtract the "b" register from a zero value.
-This is essentially a negate operatrion then.
+This is essentially a negate operation then.
+Mode 4 is not a very practical opwerand mode, however it asimplifies the instruction decode hardware.
+An assembler could use that mode to for a NOP pseudo op.

 The machine addresses memory with a byte address.
 Modes 8 to 31 are the **indexed modes** structured in three groups, which access a word, a half-word or a byte.
 The computed address must be aligned with the size of data to fetch.
 The first mode in each group, i.e. 8, 16 or 24 is the register indexed mode.
 A register holding a signed offset is added to a base general register to form the address.
 The second mode, mode 9, 17 or 25 is the extended mode.
 The address is formed from the segment register in "a" and the base offset in "b" to which a signed offset can be added.
 The remaining modes, 10 ..
 15, 18 .
 23 and 26 ..
 31 use a corresponding index register GR10 ..
 GR15 as the base register to which the signed offset is added.
 With the exception of the extended indexing mode, the final virtual address is built from the computed logical address and the segment register SR 4 ..
 SR 7 selected by the upper two bits of the logical address.